shahednasser/cross-post-notion/README.md

 Where:

 - `config`: wraps all configurations.
+- `notion`: A JSON object with all configurations related to Notion.
+These are:
+  - `options`: Include all options related to cross posting:
+    - `skip_block_types`: An array of block types that should be skipped from the Notion document.
+For example, `toggle` would skip all toggle list blocks in the Notion document.
 - `github`: A JSON object with all configurations related to GitHub.
 These are:
   - `options`: Include all options related to cross posting:
     - `image_path`: The path in the repository to upload images to.